aravraje/aws-es-recommended-cw-alarms/README.md

 # AWS ES Recommended CW Alarms

 An AWS CDK (Python) based solution to implement the Recommended CloudWatch Alarms for AWS Elasticsearch (https://amzn.to/2NltKqy) in any AWS account.
-The solution also includes a Lambda function that is pre-coded to invoke ES _cat, _cluster, _node APIs (on a best-effort basis) corresponding to the triggered CloudWatch Alarm.
+The solution also includes a Lambda function that is pre-coded to invoke ES _cat, _cluster, _nodes APIs (on a best-effort basis) corresponding to the triggered CloudWatch Alarm.

 ## How to deploy?